Understanding Sleep Apnea as a Disability

 Types of Sleep Apnea

-There are three main types of sleep apnea.
-These are obstructive sleep apnea (OSA), central sleep apnea (CSA), and complex sleep apnea syndrome.
+There are three main types of sleep apnea: obstructive sleep apnea (OSA), central sleep apnea (CSA), and complex sleep apnea syndrome.

 Obstructive sleep apnea is the most common form.
 It occurs when the muscles in the back of the throat relax excessively.
 This causes the airway to narrow or close as you breathe in, leading to apnea events.

-Central sleep apnea is less common.
-It occurs when the brain fails to send proper signals to the muscles that control breathing.
-Unlike OSA, CSA is not due to a physical blockage of the airway.
+Central sleep apnea (CSA) is less common.
+It occurs when the brain fails to signal to the breathing muscles properly.
+Unlike OSA, CSA is not caused by a physical airway blockage.

 Complex sleep apnea syndrome is a combination of both OSA and CSA.
 It is also known as treatment-emergent central sleep apnea.
 It occurs in some people who have OSA and start using a continuous positive airway pressure (CPAP) machine.